-The Renmark Community Hotel returns its profits to the community by way of donations and sponsorships.
-The Renmark Hotel is operated by a Board of Management, which is elected by community members, current Board Members are,
+The Hotel Renmark returns its profits to the community by way of donations and sponsorships.
+The Hotel Renmark is operated by a Board of Management, which is elected by community members, current Board Members are,

 The historic Hotel Renmark boasts a complete range of services and accommodation.
 From the comfortable Hotel Rooms to the Riverview Balcony Suites, there is a style of accommodation to suit everybody.

 The Hotel Renmark features:

 - the Nanya Dining (including an al fresco deck overlooking the Murray River)